 1. Yuri Gagarin

 As the first man to space, no list of famous astronauts would be complete without the Soviet/ Russian born cosmonaut Yuri Gagarin.
 In 1955, he was drafted into the Soviet Air Force and then landed to the Soviet Space Program due to his excellent flying record.
 He was soon selected for a special group known as the Sochi Six, from which the country would choose its first cosmonaut.

-On April 12th, 1961, with the entry of Vostok 1 into the outer space, Gagarin became the first ever human to do so.
-After his successful return, Gagarin instantly became an instant hero and was awarded with various honors.
+On April 12th, 1961, with the entry of Vostok 1 into the outer space, Gagarin became the first ever human to reach space.
+After his successful return, Gagarin instantly became an instant hero and was awarded various honors.
 Gagarin tragically died in 1968 during a fatal routine exercise.
 The detailed report of the crash was declassified in 2013, which stated that he died due to an error on the part of another pilot.